aprismatic/bigintegerext/README.md

                               // of the BigInteger's absolute value.

 var r1 = bi.ModInverse(bi2); // returns BigInteger x such that (bi * x) % bi2 == 1
-var r2 = bi.IsProbablePrime(8, rng) // returns true if bi is a probable prime, false otherwise
+var r2 = bi.IsProbablePrime(8, rng); // returns true if bi is a probable prime, false otherwise
-                                    // confidence parameter 8 is the number of iterations to use
+                                     // confidence parameter 8 is the number of iterations to
-                                    // in the Rabin-Miller test
+                                     // use in the Rabin-Miller (RM) test

 // C# currently doesn't support static extension methods, so we need to use the instance
 // method instead.
 We can use a pre-defined instance of the BigInteger class such as
 // `BigInteger.One` or any other instance that is already defined, in our case - `bi` or `bi2`

-var r3 = bi.GenPseudoPrime(128, 8, rng); // returns a BigInteger probable prime of 128 bits tested with
+var r3 = bi.GenPseudoPrime(128, 8, rng); // returns a BigInteger probable prime of 128 bits
-                                         // 8 iterations of Rabin-Miller test; doesn't change `bi`
+                                         // tested with 8 loops of RM test; doesn't change `bi`

-var r4 = bi.GenSafePseudoPrime(128, 8, rng); // same but returns a safe prime (i.e., a prime x such
+var r4 = bi.GenSafePseudoPrime(128, 8, rng); // same but returns a safe prime (i.e., a prime x
-                                             // that (x-1)/2 is also prime)
+                                             // such that (x-1)/2 is also prime)

-var r5 = bi.GenRandomBits(128, rng); // returns a BigInteger x with exaxctly 128 random bits, i.e.,
+var r5 = bi.GenRandomBits(128, rng); // returns a BigInteger x with exaxctly 128 random bits,
-                                     // such that x.BitCount() == 128
+                                     // i.e., such that x.BitCount() == 128
 var r6 = bi.GenRandomBits(bi, bi2, rng); // return a random BigInteger x such that bi ≤ x < bi2
 ```